slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Knowledge speaks, but wisdom listens."
 -- Jimi Hendrix [1942]*

 Speak less and listen more.
 Talk slow.
 Be clear.
 Never mumble.
 Don’t interrupt.
 If you can’t be kind, be quiet.
-The quieter you become.
-The more you can hear.
+The quieter you become, the more you can hear.

 > *"A silent man is the best one to listen to." (...)
 "Say a little and say it well." (...)